-If your vehicle has a manual transmission system, then it means you need to use a clutch pedal to manually switch gears as you’re driving.
-This is different than the automatic transmissions system where there is no clutch pedal because it switches gears for you automatically.
+If your vehicle has a manual transmission, then it means you need to use a clutch pedal to manually switch gears as you’re driving.
+This is different than an automatic transmission where there is no clutch pedal because it switches gears for you automatically.

-Operating a clutch and manual transmission requires a driver to have more skills.
-After all, there are more actions that a driver needs to take in a manual transmission vehicle.
-For instance, when you bring the car to an idle state, such as stopping at a stop light, you need to press the clutch to disengage the engine.
+Operating a clutch and manual transmission requires a driver to be more involved simply because more actions are needed to be taken while driving.
+For instance, when you bring the car to an idle state, such as stopping at a stop light, you need to press the clutch and shift it into neutral to disengage the engine.

 The type of clutch adjustment that you perform will depend on the type of clutch assembly that you have in your vehicle.
 If it’s a hydraulic clutch pedal, then it should come equipped with a self-adjustment clutch assembly.
 It is much easier to perform the adjustment on this assembly because it doesn’t require you to have mechanical skills.